sheddy-cloud/shop-management-system/README.md

 # shop-management-system
-Shop Management System is a custom-built web application developed in Core PHP designed to help small to medium businesses manage their shop operations efficiently.
+Shop Management System is a custom-built web application designed to help small to medium businesses manage their shop operations efficiently.
 It provides functionalities to manage inventory, sales, clients, orders, and user sessions through an easy-to-use admin interface.
 Features

     Inventory management (stock tracking, purchases, sales)